 In 1981 I was working as a Furniture Buyer for a large Cooperative group and I’m really not sure what resurrected the idea but discussions began in a very ‘broad brush’ and rather ‘wispy’ way – and seemed to firm up as the year progressed.
 My records show that the idea was set in concrete on 15 February 1981.

-I had made some really good friends in the trade and to be honest, a buyer at this level has quite a lot of clout – a lot of companies wanted to deal with us.
+I had made some really good friends in the trade and, to be honest, a buyer at this level has quite a lot of clout – a lot of companies wanted to deal with us.
 Over and above the strictly business side of things though, three company representatives really had become very good friends and with promises of sponsorship in place – the whole idea became a reality.
 The question was – how?

 I was pretty set on the Round Britain Drive idea from my childhood so that was never in question.
-But in what car and who with was certainly not settled – although my very good friend and neighbor John was a name in the frame from the early days of the project.
+But in what car and who with was certainly not settled – although my very good friend and neighbour John was a name in the frame from the early days of the project.
 Another was Nigel – a furniture rep, who later joined a food manufacturing company.

 Another very good friend owned a furniture company in High Wycombe and offered me a couple of vehicles to consider for ‘practicing’ and development work.
 These were a BMW 7-Series and a Chevrolet Blazer V8.
-Robert was also very good friends with a senior manager at a major Ford dealer in his area and through some serious ‘old pal routine’ managed to secure us a new Ford Granada 2.8i saloon the event proper.
+Robert was also very good friends with a senior manager at a major Ford dealer in his area and through some serious ‘old pal routine’ managed to secure us a new Ford Granada 2.8i saloon for the event proper.

 At about this time, by some strange co-incidence, some Army personnel announced their intention to get into the Guinness Book of Records for circumnavigating the coast roads of the mainland.
 There was talk (probably just rumour!) that they were going to re-fuel via a helicopter.
-Pre-Google days of course, it was difficult to ascertain how true all this was but we considered it serious enough (though not the helicopter bit) to think about what we were doing, and how could we do something different?
+Pre-Google days of course, it was difficult to ascertain how true all this was but we considered it serious enough (though not the helicopter bit) to think about what we were doing and how could we do something different?

 I expect it was me that suggested towing a caravan!
 My father was a ‘tugger’ and had a 14ft Thompson he towed with a Daimler Conquest Century, a Rover 3-litre and a Maxi – in that order.
 I had driven all of these on holidays and loved the sensation of seeing the van in the mirrors – just missing everything and being placed just where I wanted it!
 When I had been driving only a year or so, my father insisted I reverse the whole outfit into the drive (which included a significant dog leg) and park the van exactly 3” from the garage wall.
 To make the task even more challenging, the garage wall I had to get close too was on the off-side – so was lost even in the mirrors!
 He never actually measured it but his standards were fairly high!